Why Would You Want To Use IoT Asset Tracking System

 IoT asset tracking data and reports - what do you get for your IoT investment

 The main thing that you get in every IoT asset tracking system is the current location of the trackable assets.
-If you are using BLE beacon tags or RFID tags and IoT
+If you are using BLE tags or RFID tags

 calculated based on the distance from several gateways.
-With enough gateways you can get a map of assets locations on the shop floor or within the building.
+With enough gateways you can create a map of assets locations on the shop floor or within the building.

-If an asset is being moved between locations (for example between the warehouse and job sites), you will see when asset left the warehouse, and then when it
+If an asset is being moved between locations (e.g. between a warehouse and job sites) you will see when each asset left the warehouse, when it

 arrived to the job site and which one.

-With GPS asset tracking, you get the GPS location of an asset continuously (as long as an asset is outside and within the GPS service zone).
+If you are using GPS tracking, you get the GPS location of an asset continuously.
 You will be able to see where an

 Along with the current location of the assets, you will get other asset tracking reports.
 The exact reports depend on the specific IoT asset tracking system.